NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q9.
 How does the NHS England demand scoping exercise inform the funding process?

-Answer: NHS England will scope your intention to access the MSc in Advanced Clinical Practice in May/June each year as part of the annual investment planning process called the Multi-Professional Education and Training Investment Plan (METIP).
+Answer: NHS England scope employer intention to access the advanced clinical practice MSc in in June-August each year as part of the annual Education Training Activity Planning (ETAP) cycle.

 Funding requests are required to align with and support overarching ICB and organisational workforce plans.
-It is expected that where individuals are receiving funding to complete an ACP MSc programme of study, they will be enabled to function at advanced level as per the NHS England Multi-professional framework for advanced clinical practice in England (2017).
-The funding window will open in March 2024 when the number of commissions you requested in May/June 2023 should align with your applications for funding.
+It is expected that where individuals are receiving funding to complete an ACP MSc programme of study, they will be enabled to function at advanced level as per the NHS England Multi-professional Framework for Advanced Practice in England 2025 The funding window will open in March 2026 when the number of commissions you requested in July/August 2025 should align with your applications for funding.

-Answer: NHS England is supporting the development of advanced practice roles in 24/25 by offering a package of funding and support for advanced practice trainees.
-There are four potential options and employers are invited to put forward requests for funding, subject to NHS England budget constraints, under one of the following offers available.
+Answer: NHS England is supporting the development of advanced practice roles in 26/27 by offering a package of funding and support for advanced practice trainees.
+There are three potential options and employers are invited to put forward requests for funding, subject to NHS England budget constraints, under one of the following offers available.

-- ACP MSc – Funding for tuition fees for a period of three years for an Advanced Clinical Practice MSc.
-NHS England will pay the full tuition costs plus an education grant.
-The education grant is approximately £6000 per annum, per individual, paid directly to the employer. £2,600 of the education grant must be made available at service level to directly support the supervision of the trainee.
+- ACP MSc – Funding for tuition fees for a maximum period of three years for an Advanced Clinical Practice MSc.
+NHS England will pay the full tuition costs plus an education funding grant.
+The education funding grant is approximately £6000 per annum, per individual, paid directly to the employer.
+A minimum of £2,600 of the education funding grant (subject to annual inflation) must be made available at service level to directly support the supervision of the trainee.
 Some HEIs may offer an option to complete the ACP MSc over 3.5 years.
-NHS England will only offer funding for 3 years.
-Any additional funding for longer programmes must be funded by the employer.
+NHS England offer funding for max 3 years.

-- ACP Top Up Modules – Part Qualified Staff – There is the possibility Overview of funding of funding those who have completed a PgDip in advanced clinical practice (not any other PgDip), to undertake the additional modules to achieve the full MSc mapped to the multi-professional framework.
-NHS England will fund tuition costs directly to the HEI to staff that have existing academic and workplace capabilities and that can be further supported to achieve the full ACP requirements.
-This is in recognition that a number of students do not need to embark on the full apprenticeship or master’s programme to achieve all the learning they need to operate as an advanced practitioner.
+- ACP Top Up – Funding to enable those who have completed a PgDip in advanced clinical practice (not any other PgDip), to undertake the final modules to achieve the full MSc mapped to the multi-professional framework, usually this is the dissertation.
+NHS England will fund tuition costs directly to the HEI for staff that have existing academic and workplace capabilities where the employer supports them to achieve the full ACP MSc.
 Top-up modules from ACP PGDip to ACP MSc must be completed within the academic year.

-Funding for single modules will not be provided.
-Trusts may use alternative NHS England workforce development or CPD funding to support standalone modules for individuals.
+- Funding for single modules will not be provided.
+Employers may use alternative NHS England or CPD funding to support standalone modules for individuals.

-ePortfolio (supported) route – the ePortfolio (supported) route has been specifically designed to enable recognition with the Centre for Advancing Practice of existing, experienced advanced practitioners, regularly working clinically in advanced practitioner roles, who have normally completed their advanced practice experiential and educational learning before 2017 when NHS England’s Multi-professional framework for advanced clinical practice in England was published.
+- ePortfolio (supported) route – the ePortfolio (supported) route has been specifically designed to enable recognition with the Centre for Advancing Practice The ePortfolio (supported) Route is designed to enable recognition of existing, experienced advanced practitioners, working in an advanced practice role, and with employer support to undertake this route.

 Q11.
 I am considering employing a trainee advanced practitioner, why would I choose the apprenticeship route rather than the non-apprenticeship Advanced Clinical Practice MSc programme?

-Answer: NHS England funding for Advanced Clinical Practice programmes is limited and therefore levy paying employers are encouraged to adopt the apprenticeship programme and consider apprenticeships as their primary option.
-This will enable support to be provided for an increased number of applicants.
-To view the Apprenticeship Standard for an Advanced Clinical Practitioner, click here.
+Answer: To view the Apprenticeship Standard for an Advanced Clinical Practitioner, click here.
 Employers should ensure that individuals put on to an apprenticeship route are committed to completing the full programme.

 Q12.
 What is the education grant and what is the responsibility of the employer on receiving this?

-Answer: The education grant MUST be used to ensure the infrastructure around the trainee which enables their supported learning in practice.
-This list is not exhaustive, but examples may include:
+Answer: The education training grant MUST be used to ensure the support required around the NHSE funded trainee, which enables their learning in practice.

 Q13.
 What is the supervision fee and what is the responsibility of the employer on receiving this?

-Answer: The £2,600 supervision fee is available to support trainees on a full ACP MSc pathway, to contribute to organisational costs of supporting an advanced practitioner.
+Answer: The supervision fee is available to support trainees on an ACP MSc pathway, enabling the employer to comply with the minimum standards of supervision.

-A lack of support often results either in individuals withdrawing from the programme or seeking alternative employment; employers should consider whether they can fully support individuals before seeking funding for training.
+A lack of effective supervisory support often results either in individuals withdrawing from the programme or seeking alternative employment; employers should consider whether they can fully support individuals before seeking funding for training.

-The supervision fee should be made available at service level to support individual supervision of the trainee.
-The supervision fee is directly linked to the quality of supervision and assessment of the trainee.
-This will be assessed at the 6 monthly bipartite quality review between NHS England SE Faculty of Advancing Practice and the AP Lead.
-Issues with supervision quality will be dealt with at regional level but may be escalated and managed accordingly for further investigation and could result in funding offers being withdrawn.
+The supervision fee must be allocated at service level to support individual trainee supervision.
+This fee is directly tied to the quality of supervision and assessment, which will be reviewed during the six-monthly bipartite quality review between NHS England SE Faculty of Advancing Practice and the AP Lead.
+Any concerns regarding supervision quality will be addressed regionally and may be escalated for further investigation.
+Persistent issues could result in withdrawal of funding.

 The expectations of employers in return for the supervision fee are: